AI sustains higher strategic tension than humans in chess: Methods

 Chess games are commonly stored in the PGN (Portable Game Notation) format.
 This standard plain-text representation records the sequence of moves in a game, along with optional metadata such as player names, event, result, and time controls.
 This format is human-readable and machine-parsable, making it ideal for large-scale game analysis.

-The games between top-level human players were obtained from \texttt{https://www.pgnmentor.com}, which provides thousands of PGN-formatted games organized by player or sorted by opening.
+The games between top-level human players across Rapid, Blitz, and Classical formats were obtained from \texttt{https://www.pgnmentor.com}, which provides thousands of PGN-formatted games organized by player or sorted by opening.
 This source includes a comprehensive archive of historical and modern games, making it well-suited for comparative analysis.

 Competitive matches between Stockfish and Leela Chess Zero were collected from the \texttt{https://tcec-chess.com/} website, which regularly publishes high-level engine-versus-engine games in PGN format.
 These games represent the cutting edge of chess engine performance under standardized tournament conditions.
 The typical time control is 120 minutes per player, with a 12-second increment added after each move.